Search Warrants

 The officer must deliver to the person whose property was taken under the search warrant:

-If no one is there, then the officer is permitted to leave a copy of the search warrant and the inventory form on the premises.
+If no one is there, the officer can leave a copy of the search warrant and the inventory form on the premises.
 Then the search warrant and a sworn copy of any required inventory must be returned to the judge.

 TPD’s Procedures for Executing Search Warrants